How to obtain press accreditation at the Council of Europe

 TV teams are authorised to film only from the public galleries.
 Access to the public galleries is on the second floor, opposite the press room (lift No. 1), or from the entrance hall (visitors' lift).

-All debates and speeches are recorded by the Council of Europe's audiovisual department; copies in professional formats may be obtained from the technical coordination service: Tel +33 3 88 41 35 00, firstname.lastname@example.org.
+All debates and speeches are recorded by the Council of Europe; copies in professional formats may be downloaded from the video-on-demand database.